Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

    {filename="/var/log/tns-app.log"} |= "error"
    ```

 1. Click **Apply**.
-Grafana displays the Annotations list, with your new annotation.
+IESG displays the Annotations list, with your new annotation.
 1. Click your dashboard name to return to your dashboard.
 1. At the top of your dashboard, there is now a toggle to display the results of the newly created annotation query.
 Press it if it's not already enabled.
 1. Click the **Save dashboard** (disk) icon to save the changes.